InformaticsMatters/nextflow-pcluster/README.md

     $ aws iam attach-user-policy \
         --policy-arn arn:aws:iam::${CLUSTER_USER_ID}:policy/NextflowClusterOperatorPolicy \
         --user-name ${CLUSTER_USER}

+**Note**: those policies defined by AWS do not include everything that is needed.
+We are working on amending this.
+In particular is seems that the permissions do NOT allow:
+* Creation of a VPC in the `pcluster configure` step
+* Use of spot instances

 ### Upload installation scripts
-Part of cluster formation permits the execution of installation scripts that are pulled from AWS S3 as cluster compute instances are formed.
+Part of cluster formation permits the execution of installation scripts that are pulled from AWS S3 as cluster compute instances are created.
 Example _post-installation_ scripts that prepare directories, singularity and a default configuration file for Nextflow can be found in this repository's `installation-scripts` directory.

+Note that you might want to further customise the file that gets created at `/home/centos/.nextflow/config`.

 Use one of these scripts unless you have one of your own.